neil7057/pjl_host_system/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   I've used predominantly blues for the main scheme with a crisp white background on all but the Home page.
+        -   I've used predominantly blues for the main scheme with a crisp white background on all but the Home page and admin areas to dufferentiate.
 Oreos are typically brown contrasted with white but i felt that brown would be too dull, although for WCAG contrast compliance it is used on some buttons.
 Blue by constrast is a branding colour of Oreo.
         -   Oreo text blue is #4956C9 and used on various headings.
 Green is used for most page headings as that is a positive 'Go!' signal.
 Confirm buttons are green and cancel buttons red.
 Other button options are .info or .warning dependant upon context.
+Some have been adjusted for WCAG compliance.

     -   #### Typography
         -   The font is Lato and main headings are capitalised.

     -   #### Imagery
         -   There is a main central image on the welcome page that is Oreo themed.
-All other pages have a crisp white background.
+All other non-admin pages have a crisp white background.
 Product images appear on all pages where a product is referenced, including product, detail, shopping bag and checkout.
 The about us page has a range of hyperlinked images.

     -   #### Design Considerations
         -   The site is built within a django framework using HTML5, CSS3, Python, Javascript and SqlLite.
 It is deployed to Heroku with Static and media files served from AWS.
 User Management is via django allauth.
-Forms managemnt is CrispyForms.
+Forms management is CrispyForms unless the form is very basic.
 Payment processing is by Stripe.

-        -   Colours are Oreo themed, blue and white.
+        -   Colours are Oreo themed, blue and white with reds/greens for 'go' and 'cancel' actions.

         -   The site is responsive with menus and text resized for smaller screens.

         -   Menu navigation is consistent across all desktop sizes with a different menu structure for mobile devices.
-Menu options are consistent across all devices.
-Menus options change according to login and admin status.
+Menu options are consistent across all devices and change according to login and admin status.
 There is an additional 'Home' menu option on small screens when the main bar title is hidden.

         -   There is a 'back to top' button on all pages to avoid having to manually scroll on pages with lengthy content.

-        -   Staff users are able to add, edit and delete products via the app.
-Fuller admin facilities are availble via the django admin interface.
+        -   Staff users are able to add, edit and delete products, manage reviews and respond to messages via the app.
+Fuller admin facilities are available via the django admin interface.

         -   Error and confirmation is via django messaging and message status is colour coded; green for success, red for error etc. Messages appear at the top right of the screen.
 Additional error messages may appear as part of built-in form or model validation.